 There are many gifts to be found at the core of discomfort, irritation, embarrassment, shame and pain, whether it be a physical, emotional or spiritual issue.

-As his hands worked their magic on the back of my head, he explained that whenever a part of the body is doing the ‘wrong’ thing, he likes to lead the body into where it’s going (the ‘wrong’ way) so that he can bring it back to balance with greater ease and long-term healing.
-He said this was different from many chiro/osteo practitioners who try to move the body straight back into alignment without regards to where it was going and why.
+A healer recently explained to me that whenever a part of the body is doing the ‘wrong’ thing, it’s important to lead the body into where it’s going (the ‘wrong’ way) so that it can come back to balance and a healthy alignment with greater ease and long-term healing.

 Moving through as opposed to defying.

 The following day I was at the local library researching intuition and all things spiritual for my book.
 I came across a book called Care for the Soul by Thomas Moore.
 In it he explains that when he sees a client with a particularly strong emotional reaction, he doesn’t try to fix them so they don’t feel that way any more, as many therapists do.
 Instead, he encourages them, with his guidance, to move through the emotional state, to discover the gifts within, and to find freedom on the other side.

 He gives an example of a young man who experienced intense jealousy at his new girlfriend.
 It was overwhelming him so much he sought help.
 Instead of giving him advice for avoiding jealousy altogether, Thomas unravelled the emotion with him, looking for the real reason and deeper healing.
 They soon discover that his client wanted the freedom to see other women, but couldn’t handle the idea of his girlfriend being the same way.
 After some journeying into his childhood, he learned that in fact, he does want freedom for his girlfriend too, he was just blocking that because it was taken from him when he was younger.